 The games I always enjoyed have returned to the spotlight.
 Now, some of them are

 prohibitively expensive.
 Then, in late 2016, Nintendo released the NES Classic Mini, a miniaturized version of the original system, pre-loaded with 30 classic games.
-Eventually, I will find and play one.
-Until that time arrives, however, I suppose I could just play my original system.
-Wait, scratch that; it broke in 2010.
+Eventually, I may find and play one, but it is unlikely because the system is officially dead now.
+My original NES broke in 2010 and I’ve never found the time or funds to replace it, unfortunately.

 That isn’t a problem, though.
 Several other options are available: there do seem to be a few other prospects.
 Retron has several different multi-cartridge units available, Yobo makes the FC Twin and the Raspberry Pi seems to be coming into prominence in the Do It Yourself gaming scene these days.